 \subsection{Optimizing ENM}

 Since ENM has been demonstrated to be very successful in our experiments, we next focus on optimizing the ENM attack on Kitsune in our setting.
-The Cleverhans implementation uses a simple gradient descent optimizer to minimize the function:
+The CleverHans implementation uses a simple gradient descent optimizer to minimize the function:

 where $F(\cdot)_j$ is the logit output of the target classifier, Y is the target logit output (i.e., the output which produces the desired violation), and $\vec{x_0}$ is the original network input.
 It can be seen that there are two regularization parameters, $c$ and $\beta$.
 These parameters determine the contribution of the different metrics to the attack algorithm.
-For example, a very large $c$ effectively increases the attacks ability to converge to a successful attack.
-The large contribution of the constraint terms also potentially overshadows the distance metrics effectively diminishing the attacks ability to minimize the perturbation.
+For example, a very large $c$ effectively increases the attack's ability to converge to a successful attack.
+The large contribution of the constraint terms also potentially overshadows the distance metrics, effectively diminishing the attack's ability to minimize the perturbation.
 The focus of this optimization is to determine optimal regularization terms to produce effective attacks on KitNET.

-The ENM algorithm has several other hyper-parameters, including the learning rate, the maximum number of gradient descent steps, and the targeted confidence level.
-As these parameters are standard in adversarial example attacks, these parameters are set to the constant values of $0.05$, $1000$, and $0$, respectively.
-An optimization scheme included in the ENM algorithm aids in producing optimal result by altering $c$.
-It does this by decreasing the parameter $N$-times, only retaining the successful attack which produces the lowest perturbation.
-To insure this functionality isn't contributing to the optimization, this feature is disabled by setting $N=0$.
+The ENM algorithm has several other hyper-parameters, including the learning rate, maximum gradient descent steps, and targeted confidence level.
+These parameters are standard in adversarial example attacks; these parameters are set to the constant values of $0.05$, $1000$, and $0$, respectively.
+An optimization scheme included in the ENM algorithm aids in producing optimal results by altering $c$.
+It decreases the parameter $N$-times, only retaining the successful attack, which produces the lowest perturbation.
+This feature is disabled by setting $N=0$, ensuring that it does not alter optimization results.
 Therefore, the results of the optimization could be further improved by enabling this functionality.